 - Play with language.
 Sometimes a play on words, for instance, can clarify a headline rather than render it too vague – Scooby Doom.
 Dog blows up house with can of deodorant.

 Usually, the author’s name is written under the headline of the article, which is also known as the byline.
 (For GCSE/IGCSE examinations, you may omit this.)

 Your ability to “hook” readers into the article continues in the introductory, or first paragraph.
 The introduction should tell the reader why this article is worth reading.

-4. Main body (supporting points)
+4. Main Body (supporting points)

 Restate the thesis and give the readers a take-home message.